 The chemistry and crystal form of minerals are used to classify them.
 Metallic minerals and Non-metallic minerals are the two sorts of minerals:

 Metallic minerals have a lustrous appearance and a chemical composition that includes metals.
-These minerals have the potential to be used as a metal source and can be mined.
-Metallic minerals include the following: Metallic minerals include manganese, iron ore, and bauxite, which are classified as ferrous or non-ferrous.
-Non-ferrous minerals are those that do not contain iron, while ferrous minerals do.
+They have the potential to be used as a metal source and can be mined.
+Metallic minerals include the following: manganese, iron ore, and bauxite, which are classified as ferrous or non-ferrous.
+Non-ferrous minerals are those that do not contain iron, while ferrous ones do.

 Minerals that have a non-metallic sheen or shine to them are known as non-metallic minerals.
 Their chemical composition does not contain any extractable metals.
 Non-metallic minerals include limestone, gypsum, and mica.
 For example, Bauxite ore is found largely in worn rocks.
 In some areas, bauxite deposits can be found in volcanic rocks.

 Minerals in Food